ABS: Enforcing Constraint Satisfaction On Generated Sequences Via Automata-Guided Beam Search

 \textbf{Ordered CommonGen.} In our second experiment, we introduce Ordered CommonGen, a variant of CommonGen with a temporal constraint that the generated sentence must include all provided concepts in a specified order.
 For example, given the ordered set {\textit{dog, frisbee, catch, throw}}, a valid output would be: “The dog eagerly chased the frisbee trying to catch it after its owner threw it.”.
 This ordering constraint increases task difficulty and makes the setting well-suited for evaluating temporal constraint satisfaction.
-We derived this dataset from the CommonGen validation split by removing repeated concept sets and reordering the remaining ones to match the concept order in their reference sentence.
-The prompt, adapted from CommonGen Lite, is provided in Appendix~\ref{prompt}.
+The prompt adapted from CommonGen Lite, is provided in Appendix~\ref{prompt}.

 We compare \model{} applied to LLAMA 3.1 8B with Guidance and Outlines applied to the same model, and with large OpenAI models: GPT-3.5, GPT-4, GPT-4o, and the o1 reasoning model~\cite{brown2020language,openai2024gpt4technicalreport,openai2024gpt4ocard,openai2024openaio1card}.
-In Table~\ref{oderedcommongencomparison}, despite using a much smaller and locally deployed model, \model{} outperforms the large models on two metrics (BLEU-4 and CIDEr) and remains competitive on the others.
-It is also the only approach that achieves 100\% constraint satisfaction—consistent with its sound design—whereas GPT-3.5, GPT-4, and GPT-4o fall significantly short and the advanced o1 model achieves 99.8\% coverage.
+Table~\ref{oderedcommongencomparison} shows that, despite using a much smaller and locally deployed model, \model{} outperforms the large models on two quality metrics (BLEU-4 and CIDEr) and remains competitive on the other two metrics.
+It is also the only approach that achieves 100\% constraint satisfaction, consistent with its sound design, whereas GPT-3.5, GPT-4, and GPT-4o have a significant number of violations and o1 achieves 99.8\% coverage.
 Compared to the base LLAMA 3.1 8B model, \model{} achieves a substantial improvement in qualitative metrics (R: +7.8, B: +3.0, C: +1.3, S: +3.7, and Cov.: +55.6).
 While Guidance and Outlines also improve performance on most metrics, they do not reach the improvements made by \model{} (except Guidance on SPICE metric only) and they yield significantly lower coverage than the various GPT models and \model{}.